mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 This is a proxy for a target DataSource, which wraps the target DataSource to add awareness of Spring-managed transactions.

 ## What is a transaction isolation level?
 How many do we have and how are they ordered?

 **Transaction Isolation** is the isolation of one transactions from another.
-Anwsers the question: are transactions affect each other?
+It anwsers the question: are transactions affect each other?

-In Spring, there are five isolation values that are defined in the  `org.springframework.transaction.annotation.Isolation` enum:
+In Spring, there are five isolation values that are defined in the  `Isolation` enum:

-- `ISOLATION_DEFAULT`: DB default
+- `Isolation.DEFAULT`: DB default

-- `ISOLATION_READ_UNCOMMITED`: It allows this transaction to see data modified by other uncommitted transactions. **Dirty reads**, **NonRepeatable Read** and **Phantom Read**.
+- `Isolation.READ_UNCOMMITTED`: It allows this transaction to see data modified by other uncommitted transactions. **Dirty reads**, **NonRepeatable Read** and **Phantom Read**.

-- `ISOLATION_READ_COMMITED`: Default for most dbs.
+- `Isolation.READ_COMMITTED`: Default for most dbs.
 It ensures that other transactions are not able to read data that has not been committed by other transactions.
 However, the data that was read by one transaction can be updated by other transactions. **NonRepeatable Read** and **Phantom Read**.

-- `ISOLATION_REPEATABLE_READ`: Ensures that once you select data, you can select at least the same set again.
+- `Isolation.REPEATABLE_READ`: Ensures that once you select data, you can select at least the same set again.
 However, if other transactions insert new data, you can still select the newly inserted data. **Phantom Read**.

-- `ISOLATION_SERIALIZABLE`: most restrictive, read and write locks.
+- `Isolation.SERIALIZABLE`: most restrictive, read and write locks.

 Higher isolation levels is a reduction of the ability of multiple users and systems concurrently accessing to the resources.

+---
-## What is @EnableTransactionManagement for?
+## What is `@EnableTransactionManagement` for?

 Both `@EnableTransactionManagement` and `<tx:annotation-driven ../>` enable all infrastructure beans necessary **for supporting transactional execution**.